umwrit350sp17/team-7/Rough Draft/README.md

-This is our first rough draft- due on March 26, 2017
+This folder is a series of instructions to help college students navigate the program, Laverna.